phosgene89/phosgene89.github.io/sarima.md

 To see this more clearly, suppose we have a time series $ \{ y_{t} \} $ with seasonality s.
 We can try to eliminate the seasonality with differencing, by applying the differencing operator $\Delta_{s}^{D}$ to take the seasonal differences of the time series.

-We can then capture any remaining structure by applying an ARMA(P, Q) model to the differenced values, but using seasonal lags. i.e. instead of using a regular lag operator $L$, we use $L^{s}$.
+We can then capture any remaining structure by applying an $ARMA(P, Q)$ model to the differenced values, but using seasonal lags. i.e. instead of using a regular lag operator $L$, we use $L^{s}$.

 $$ \Delta_{s}^{D} y_{t} = \theta(L^{s})^{P} \Delta_{s}^{D} y_{t} + \phi(L^{s})^{Q} \Delta_{s}^{D} \epsilon_{t} + \Delta_{s}^{D} \epsilon_{t} $$